BuildOnViction/docs/docs/get-started/masternode.md

 Once started, you should see your node on the [stats page](https://stats.testnet.tomochain.com)!

-Note: it can take up to 15 minutes to properly end the first syncd
+Note: it can take up to 15 minutes to properly end the first synchronization.

 ### Usage

-Once your node is started, it
+With a fullnode created, you can now interact

 ## Docker images